 - Amazon S3 and WebDAV connections does not support ASCII text transfer mode.

-- The Preserve file date and time option may depend on server protocoll such as FTP, SFTP, Amazon S3 and WebDAV, and also on server operating system and software.
+- The Preserve file date and time option may depend on server protocol such as FTP, SFTP, WebDAV, Amazon S3, Google Cloud Storage, and DigitalOcean Spaces; also on server operating system and software.

-- Many file systems support more than one file timestamp such as created and modified.
-Usually, only the modified date is preserved.
-For example, Amazon S3 folders do not support timestamps at all.
+- Many file systems support more than one file timestamp such as creation and modification time.
+Usually, only the modification date is preserved.
+For example, Amazon S3 folders and Google Cloud Storage / DigitalOcean directories do not support timestamps at all.

 We are here to help…